dalathegreat/Battery-Emulator-Wiki/docs/setup/can_related/can_logging.md

 ![image](../../images/can-logging-03.png){ width="482" height="186" }

-To access the CAN-logging, enable the `Enable CAN message logging via USB serial:` feature.
-When this is enabled, all the incoming/outgoing CAN&CAN-FD messages will get timestamp, direction, ID, DLC, and data fields printed out via the Arduino IDE serial monitor.
+To access the CAN-logging, turn on the **Enable CAN message logging via USB serial** feature.
+When this is enabled, all the incoming/outgoing CAN & CAN-FD messages will get timestamp, direction, ID, DLC, and data fields printed out via the Arduino IDE serial monitor.
 This can then be exported to a .txt file for later analysis.

-Alternatively, a much better way to log the data is via Putty.
-Connect to the COM port and set baud rate, and configure Putty to save the output to a file [putty](https://www.putty.org/)
+Alternatively, a much simpler way to log the data is via a serial terminal client like [Putty](https://www.putty.org/).
+Connect to the COM port and set baud rate, and configure it to save the output to a file.

 ### Log file format
 The log file format is compatible with the CANdump format.
 This can be read natively by tools like [SavvyCAN](https://github.com/collin80/SavvyCAN).